h-a-graham/EAlidaR/README.md

 ![Ashop Map Example](/man/figures/AshopMap.png)

-Alternatively, the function `get_tile` offers the ability to download the data from a single 5km OS tile.
-Make sure the case is correct in 'os_tile_name' with the first two characters in caps and last two in lower case. 'dest_folder' can be supplied to save the raster(s) in a specified location, otherwise it will be written to tempfile(). 'ras_format' is another optional argument that can be used to specify the raster driver used see `raster::writeFormats()` for options - default is GeoTiff.
+Alternatively, the function `get_tile` downloads data from a single 5km OS tile.
+Make sure the case is correct in 'os_tile_name' with the first two characters in caps and last two in lower case. 'dest_folder' can be supplied to save the raster(s) in a specified location, otherwise it will be written to tempfile(). 'ras_format'  can be used to specify the raster driver used see `raster::writeFormats()` for options - default is GeoTiff.

 ```
 rasTile <- get_tile(os_tile_name = 'SU66nw', resolution = 2, model_type = 'DTM')

 ```

-And just to really show off how great this data is, here are some examples with the brilliant rayshader package (more info at: https://github.com/tylermorganwall/rayshader).
-First let's try out the Ashop Valley data we downloaded earlier.
-Note that multicore is set to TRUE, in these examples, as this as they are fairly datasets - set to FALSE if you don't want to use multiprocessing.
+And just to really show off how great this data is, here are some 3D examples with the brilliant rayshader package (more info at: https://github.com/tylermorganwall/rayshader).
+First let's try out the Ashop Valley data we downloaded previously.
+Note that multicore is set to TRUE, in these examples, as they are quite large rasters - set to FALSE if you don't want to use multiprocessing.

 ```
 library(rayshader)